 - release of material from biosecurity control

-- treatment or processing of goods in accordance with requirements prescribed under the approved arrangement.
+- treatment or processing of goods in accordance with conditions prescribed under the approved arrangement.

-- Anyone responsible for making real-time assurances that are prescribed as requirements of the approved arrangement.
+- Anyone responsible for making real-time assurances that are prescribed as conditions of the approved arrangement.
 This could include customs brokers lodging entries under an approved arrangement or persons conducting fumigations.

 We recognise that different applicants may conduct a range of checks on their relevant associates.
 You should make reasonable enquiries in respect to the matters in the application.

 We will rely on the applicant to make reasonable enquiries of all relevant associates but we may conduct verification audits of the checks you have undertaken.

 Biosecurity Act 2015 for more information on the meaning of ‘associate’.